Gary Benson (poker player)

-Gary Benson (born 1957, in Sydney, Australia) is a professional poker player and sports bettor.
+Gary Benson (born 1957, in Sydney, Australia) is an Australian professional poker player and sports bettor.
 He has won a World Series of Poker bracelet in addition to other titles as a poker player.

 Early life and career

 Benson started playing poker during his school years, but his interest in card games was fostered at a young age by his grandmother.
 He attended his first live poker game in the late 1970s and has been a stalwart on the Australian and New Zealand poker scene ever since.

 Benson obtained a Bachelor of Business from the University of Technology, Sydney in 1983, and was admitted as a Chartered Accountant in 1985.
 From 1989 until his retirement in 1995, Benson worked as a partner at the chartered accountant firm Grant Thornton.

 Benson has been married twice with three daughters, and his hobbies include chess, genealogy and travel.

 Poker career

 Benson attended the first Australian Poker Championship held in Adelaide in 1987, and has since attended nearly every major poker event in Australia and New Zealand.
 Benson enjoys Pot Limit Omaha and Limit Seven-card stud tournaments, predominantly plays Omaha Hi/Lo online, and can often be found playing the biggest cash games at any casino he attends, usually High Limit Omaha.
 In addition to many tournament victories, Benson's major achievements include being crowned the Australian Poker Champion in Adelaide in 1997, and the Australian National Champion in Canberra in 2000.